- Folic acid is man-made type of vitamin B-9 that you get from enriched foods or a vitamin supplement.

 Why is folic acid so important during pregnancy?

-Taking folic acid lessens your chance of having a baby with a neural tube defect.
+Getting enough folic acid lessens your chance of having a baby with a neural tube defect.
 Neural tube defects (NTDs) are a type of birth defect that involve the brain and spinal cord, and can cause serious lifelong problems for a baby.
-All women of childbearing years (women who get a period) should get the recommended amount of folic acid.
+All women of childbearing age (women who get a period) should get the recommended amount of folic acid.
 Even if you're not planning on getting pregnant, your body needs folic acid to make new cells every day.

 What is the difference between folic acid and folate?

 Folic acid and folate are different words for vitamin B-9.
 Folic acid is the man-made type of vitamin B-9 that is used in vitamin supplements and added to certain foods (called enriched or fortified foods).
-Folate is the natural type of vitamin B-9 and it'is found in green leafy vegetables, citrus fruits, beans, peas, and nuts.
+Folate is the natural type of vitamin B-9 that's found in green leafy vegetables, citrus fruits, beans, peas, and nuts.
 The biggest difference between folic acid and folate is that folic acid is used more easily by the body than folate.
-Because folic acid is better used by the body, people usually talk more about this type of the B vitamin.
+Because folic acid is used more efficiently by the body, people usually talk more about this type of the B vitamin.

 How much folic acid do I need?
 Where can I find it?

 Folic acid is measured in micrograms (mcg).
 For women of childbearing age, the recommendation is 400 micrograms of folic acid per day.
 Fortified breakfast cereals that provide 100% of the daily value of folic acid are the best food source of folic acid.
 Green leafy vegetables, some citrus fruits, beans, peas, and nuts are rich sources of folate.
 Teens who don't eat breakfast cereals, fruits, vegetables, or those who skip meals may not get enough folic acid or folate.
 For those teens, multivitamins or folic acid supplements that have 400 micrograms of folic acid are a good option.
-It won't hurt you to get more than the recommended amount.
+Don't worry about getting too much of it from food, but don't take more than 1000 mcg of folic acid in a supplement each day unless prescribed by your doctor.

 How can I make sure I am getting enough folic acid?